ptsteadman/notebook/stories/summer-of-entropy.md

 "I grew up in a Hasidic family, but now I'm estranged," said Elkie.

-"Woah, I'm sorry.
+"Wow, I'm sorry.
 Losing your family is really rough."

 "It's okay.
 Are you Jewish?"

 "No, not really," said Chris.
 "Hasidic?
 Is that like Orthodox?"

-"Like Orthodox, but like a cult, you know, in South Williamsburg?
+"Like Orthodox, but a cult, you know, in South Williamsburg?
 They're awful.
 Honestly, I wish the Nazis had finished the job."

-"What do you mean by finished the job," said Chris.
+"What do you mean by 'finished the job'," said Chris.

-"Almost all of the Hasids were killed in the Holocaust, but some of them got away to Brooklyn."
+"The Holocaust killed almost all of the Hasids, but some of them got away to Brooklyn."

-"Wow, Jesus.
+"Jesus.
 I'm sorry," said Chris.
 His skin felt cold.

 They got their mixed drinks and sat down in a large circular booth, legs touching.

 Chris felt confident.
 It was summer, and he was wearing at least $1000 worth of clothes.
-He could tell that they wanted to talk about the same things.
-They both had exes who lived in castle-like apartments on the Upper East Side, they both liked department stores, tech events, and meeting people.
+They both wanted to talk about their exes who lived in castle-like apartments on the Upper East Side, they both liked department stores, tech events, and meeting people.

 There was a burst of light.
 Chris realized that Elkie's umbrella was on fire, and reached over for a carafe of water to douse the flames.